d-gamedev-team/dchip/readme.md

 The following `-version=NAME` switches are supported:

-- `CHIP_ENABLE_UNITTESTS`

-Enable unittest blocks.
-By default unittest blocks are not compiled-in, leading to huge savings in compilation time.

-**Note:** The `-unittest` flag still needs to be passed to run the tests.

 - `CHIP_ALLOW_PRIVATE_ACCESS`

 Make private or package fields public.
 This switch will enable you to directly